G2H v1.8 Software Documentation

-Extract the files from the Samples.ZIP file into the desired folder.
+Extract the files from the Samples.ZIP file (go to Demos and Examples page, find your module [G2C1/G2H2] and click on the the Sample QML Applications to get the Samples.ZIP file for your module) into the desired folder.
 Inside the Samples folder, you will see EmptyProject, IOexample, MVC, and States.
 EmptyProject is a template we provide for you to use when starting new projects.
 The other folders are example projects.

 Extract the files from the QML Components.ZIP file into the desired folder.